Syrian actress treads new stage in Syrian protests

 "Authors write the worst scripts but they are chosen because they have links to security."

-She also acted in an Arabic adaptation of Henrik Ibsen's "A Doll's House" at the Qabbani theater in Damascus.
+She also acted in an Arabic adaptation of Henrik Ibsen's "A Doll's House" at the Qabbani theatre in Damascus.

-When the uprising broke out Suleiman, who is in her 30s, became increasingly active as Syria's intelligentsia mobilized in support of the pro-democracy protesters.
+When the uprising broke out Suleiman, who is in her 30s, became increasingly active as Syria's intelligentsia mobilised in support of the pro-democracy protesters.

 She has appeared at rallies demanding Assad's removal, sharing the podium with soccer star Abdelbasset Sarout, one of a number of Syrian celebrities who have backed the revolt.